 What specific results have you seen from implementing our solution?

 I have been using TCI’s Bring Science Alive! for three years now.
 I have seen a definite increase in student engagement and general interest in science overall.
 They are more aware of their surroundings and frequently make strong connections to what they see to what they are learning.

-For example, I took my students out to our nature center behind our school to do an Ecosystem Scavenger Hunt.
-We had to look for evidence of producers, consumers, and decomposers right in our own backyard.
-On our way back through the playground field, one student noticed a series of large paw prints.
-I took pictures and as soon as we got back to the classroom we started to analyze what type of animal it could have been.
+For example, I took my students to the nature center behind our school to do an Ecosystem Scavenger Hunt.
+We had to look for evidence of producers, consumers, and decomposers in our backyard.
+On our way back through the playground, one student noticed a series of large paw prints.
+I took pictures, and as soon as we returned to the classroom, we started to analyze what type of animal it could have been.
 The critical thinking that evolved from that was unbelievable.
-We came to the conclusion that it could have been a coyote- but was most likely a big dog.
-Our state testing, SBAC test scores are also very good.
+We concluded that it could have been a coyote- but was most likely a big dog.
+Our state testing, and SBAC test scores, are also very good.
 I feel that because TCI incorporates a wide variety of experiments, data tables, and opportunities for critical thinking, our students are more at ease when they see similar test questions.

 Can you walk us through an impactful student experience involving TCI?

-Two years ago, we had a student move to our school from Mexico.
+Two years ago, a student moved to our school from Mexico.
 He had only a few English words in his vocabulary.
-He was so timid and afraid- everything was new and foreign to him.
+He was so timid and afraid- everything was new and foreign.
 I showed him how to use the tool to convert the text from English to Spanish.
 He would read the text in Spanish for comprehension, then switch back to English and use the Read Aloud feature to help him learn English.
 He was my best student that year.
-He not only excelled in the science concepts, but he became fluent in English.
+He not only excelled in science concepts, but he became fluent in English.

 How have you used TCI in a distance or blended learning environment?